Llettuce: An Open Source Natural Language Processing Tool for the Translation of Medical Terms into Uniform Clinical Encoding: Introduction

 The Athena website is a platform for searching and exploring various medical terminologies, vocabularies, and concepts in healthcare research.
 Users can search for specific terms, view their relationships, and explore detailed metadata.
 Using Athena search at scale, however, is complicated.
 When conducting extensive searches, researchers face challenges, including the complexity and overlap of medical vocabularies, the overwhelming volume of search results, and technical constraints, such as system performance and data handling capabilities.
 Additionally, the standardisation of diverse healthcare datasets presents difficulties in ensuring consistency across different terminologies.

-Usagi was developed by OHDSI to facilitate the mapping of source codes to standard concepts within the OMOP CDM.
+Usagi was developed by OHDSI to facilitate the mapping of source terms to standard concepts within the OMOP CDM.
 It supports the integration and harmonisation of diverse healthcare data sources.
 Usagi employs semi-automated string-matching algorithms to suggest potential mappings between local vocabularies and standardised terminologies such as SNOMED CT, LOINC, and RxNorm.
 It is a valuable tool for mapping, but it has a few limitations.
 While it automates part of the mapping process, it requires significant manual review, which is time-consuming and prone to human error and uncertainties.
 String-matching can potentially lead to inaccurate mappings, particularly when dealing with ambiguous or complex terminologies.
 The effectiveness of Usagi depends on the quality of the standardised vocabularies it uses, and there is a learning curve for new users.
-As a standalone tool, Usagi does not yet integrate seamlessly with other data processing workflows, requiring additional steps to configure both input and output and thus ensure proper data standardisation.
-By contrast, novel tools can provide an application programming interface (API) for integration into mapping tools.

-Both Athena and Usagi work well when dealing with data with typographical errors.
-But informal terms for medications or conditions may not closely match the string of the formal concept we wish to map it to.
+Usagi works well when dealing with data with typographical errors, but not all source terms are in formalised language as used in OHDSI vocabularies, and these informal terms for medications or conditions may not closely match the string of the formal concept we wish to map it to.
 For example, “Now Foods omega-3” is a supplement found in a self-reported patient questionnaire dataset.
 This supplement is produced by Now Foods, and is an omega-3 product derived from fish oil.
 In this case, the brand of the drug was given as input.
 Before obtaining the OMOP concept, we need to map the reported brand to “omega-3 fatty acids”, for which an exact OMOP match is found.
 Using the Athena search engine, for example, the string matching suggests concepts like “Calcium ascorbate 550 MG Oral Tablet by Now Foods”, “Ubiquinone 90 MG Oral Capsule [Now Coq10] by Now Foods” or “Calcium ascorbate 1000 MG Oral Tablet [Now Ester-C] by Now Foods”.
 This indicates that this process of matching loses the semantic information associated with the input data.